ULStats/MA4128Assessment-2018/BramSiebert-JuliaLanguage.md

   Lightgraphs also allows for a number of useful algorithims.
 We can find the shortest path between two nodes using `a_star(g,n,t)` to find the shortest path between vertex `n` and `t`, using the A* search algorithm.
 There's a plethora of different algorithims we can use, another relatively simple algorithm is the Dijkstra algorithm.
 We can find the shortest path to a node `srcs` and all other nodes using `dijkstra_shortert_paths(g,srcs)`.
 Of course it can help to check if a graph is connected first, we do this using `is_connected(g)`, which outputs true if g is connected.

   In this essay, I have given a brief introduction to the lightgraphs package, and shown some of the useful elementary algorithms which we may want to run on out graphs.

+  ## Multi-Dimensional arrays with Julia

+  Like most scientific computing languages, Julia has an array implementation.
+An array is a collection of objects stored in a multi-dimensional grid (think of a matrix in linear algebra).
+Although an array may contrain objects of any type, they usually contain floats or integers.
+Julia, unlike matlab, passes data by reference.
+Therefore, it is important to make copies of parent arrays should we want to work on an array while keeping the original.

+  A quick way to initialise an array is by using `zeros(A)` or `ones(A)` which creates a matrix of zeros or ones of dimension A respectively.